tkaczmarzyk/specification-arg-resolver/README.md

 ```

-### Support for multiple paths with path variables ###
+### Support for multiple paths with different path variables ###

-In order to enable support for endpoint with multiple paths with path variables you should specify `missingPathVarPolicy` and set it to `IGNORE`.
-By default `missingPathVarPolicy` is set to `EXCEPTION`.
-Please see code below:
+When a path variable is missing then exception is thrown (typically it means that the mapping is incorrect).
+By default `@Spec` annotation has `missingPathVarPolicy` set to `EXCEPTION`, but if you want to use multiple paths with different `pathVars`, then most probably `IGNORE` is the solution.
+See example below:

 ```java
 @RequestMapping(path = { "/customers/{customerId}", "/customers-ref/{customerRefCode}" })
 @ResponseBody